Black hole perturbation theory and gravitational self-force: Small objects in General Relativity

 If we specialize to a spherical, nonspinning object (and set the subleading mass dipole moment to zero), the field equations determine the second-order equation of motion~\cite{Pound:2012nt,Pound:2017psq} \beq \frac{D^2 z^\alpha}{d\tau^2} = -\frac{1}{2}P^{\alpha\mu}\left(g_\mu{}^\delta-h^{\R\ \delta}_\mu\right)\!\left(2h^{\R}_{\delta\beta;\gamma}-h^{\R}_{\beta\gamma;\delta}\right)\!u^\beta u^\gamma +O(\e^3) \eeq and $\frac{dm}{d\tau} = O(\e^3)$.
 This can be rewritten as the geodesic equation in $\breve{g}_{\mu\nu}$, \beq \frac{\breve{D}^2 z^\mu}{d\breve{\tau}^2} = O(\e^3). \eeq See Sec.~IIIA of Ref.~\cite{Pound:2015fma} for the (simple) steps involved in rewriting Eq.~\eqref{EOM2} as Eq.~\eqref{EOM2 v2}.

 For a generic compact object, the spin and quadrupole moments will both appear in Eq.~\eqref{EOM2}.
 Although the second-order equations of motion have not been derived directly from the field equations in that case, it is known that at least through this order, the motion remains that of a test body in {\em some} effective metric~\cite{Thorne:1984mz}.
 At least for a material body, this remains true even in the fully nonlinear setting~\cite{Harte:2011ku}.
-The spin's evolution and its contribution to the acceleration through second order, extracted from the nonlinear results for a material body, are given in Eq.~(2.11) of Ref.~\cite{Akcay:2019bvk}.
+The spin's evolution and its contribution to the acceleration through second order (but omitting quadratic-in-spin terms), extracted from the nonlinear results for a material body, are given in Eq.~(6) of Ref.~\cite{Mathews:2021rod}; this corrects Eq.~(2.11) of Ref.~\cite{Akcay:2019bvk}.

 In this section we have again presented results for the self-consistent expansion.
 In the Gralla-Wald approach, one instead obtains evolution equations for the mass dipole moment.
 Such equations are derived at first order in Refs.~\cite{Gralla:2008fg,Pound:2009sm,Gralla:2011zr} and at second order in Ref.~\cite{Gralla:2012db} (see also Ref.~\cite{Pound:2015fma}, which derives such second-order equations in a more compact, parametrization-invariant form).